pantheon-systems/pcc-drupal-module/README.md

 #### Metadata fields

+PCX Connect module also support Metadata fields.
+Search for Metadata field, add the field, select one of the available metadata fields.

 #### Filtering, Sorting and Pagination

+Following features are supported for views:

+##### Filtering

+Module supports Views content filtering for `Title`, `Content`, `Tags` field for now.
+Additionally, usage is limited to `is equal to` operator while it corresponds to search docs using `contains` operator via PCC API.

+##### Sorting

+Module supports Views content sorting for `Published Date` and `Updated At`.

+##### Pagination

+For now, the module supports Mini pager.

 ### Creating individual page for each content

+This can be achieved using contextual filters.

+#### Contextual Filter

+Following contextual filters are fully supported that can help in building individual content pages:

+- Slug
+- ID

 ### Live Preview of content

+PCX Connect module installs optionally `pantheon_cloud_api` view that creates route `/api/pantheoncloud/document/%` for integration with Pantheon Content Cloud.
+This uses `Publishing Level` contextual filter.
+Preview supports auto refresh.

 ## Smart Components Integration | PCC | Submodule

+For integration with PCC Smart Components, please review and enable `pcx_smart_components` submodule.

+## Examples

+PCX Connect module by default would create PCC Site configuration for demo purposes.
+Additionally, View `blogs` and `pantheon_cloud_api` are installed, to show a sample content listing page at `/blogs` and also creates individual pages (`/blogs/{slug}`) for these blog contents.

+And the `pantheon_cloud_api` view is responsible for Live Preview feature.